kenken64/NUSISS-DevOpsEng/quizes/README.md

 <br>

-Docker content trust policy provides the ability to use ______ for verifying integrity and the publisher of all the data received from a registry over any channel
+### 20. Docker content trust policy provides the ability to use **\_\_** for verifying integrity and the publisher of all the data received from a registry over any channel

-a. end to end encryption
+A) end to end encryption

-b. digital signatures
+B) digital signatures

-c. symmetric key encryption
+C) symmetric key encryption

-d. a container
+D) a container

-b
+Answer: B

-Which of the following is NOT true about secrets?
+### 21. Which of the following is NOT true about secrets?

-a.
-Secrets are encrypted during transit and also at rest
+A) Secrets are encrypted during transit and also at rest

-b.
-Secrets are available to swarm services and standalone container
+B) Secrets are available to swarm services and standalone container

-c.
-Secrets are mounted in container’s filesystem directly
+C) Secrets are mounted in container’s filesystem directly

-d.
-Secrets can be used for storing username and password
+D) Secrets can be used for storing username and password

-b Secrets can be used only by swarm service not standalone
+Answer : B Secrets can be used only by swarm service not standalone

 https://docs.docker.com/engine/swarm/secrets/

-A global service is a service that runs ____ task/tasks on every node that meet the placement and resource constraints
+### 22. A global service is a service that runs \_\_\_\_ task/tasks on every node that meet the placement and resource constraints

-a.
-Many
+A) Many

-b.  one
+B) one

-c.  more than one
+C) more than one

-d. none
+D) none

-b
+Answer : B

 https://docs.docker.com/engine/swarm/services/#replicated-or-global-services

-Which of the following statement is correct?
+### 23. Which of the following statement is correct?
 Pick exactly two statements.

-a.
-Image is a collection of immutable layers whereas container is a running instance of an image
+A) Image is a collection of immutable layers whereas container is a running instance of an image

-b.
-Container can exist without the image but image cannot exist without container
+B) Container can exist without the image but image cannot exist without container

-c.
-Only one container can be spawned from a given image at a time
+C) Only one container can be spawned from a given image at a time

-d.
-If multiple containers are spawned from the same image then they all use the same copy of image in memory
+D) If multiple containers are spawned from the same image then they all use the same copy of image in memory

-a and d
+Answer : A and D

-Overlay networks cannot be crated if docker engine is not a manager node in docker swarm?
+### 24. Overlay networks cannot be crated if docker engine is not a manager node in docker swarm?

-a.
-True
+A) True

-b.
-False
+B) False

 Answer is A

 Overlay networks can’t exist if docker engine is not part of a swarm.
 So to create overlay network being a manager node in a swarm is a necessary condition.
 If we try creating overlay network from a non manager node we get the following error

-$ docker network create -d overlay network test.network Error response from daemon.
+\$ docker network create -d overlay network test.network Error response from daemon.
 Cannot create a multi host network from a worker node.Please create the network from a manager node.